noxthot/ss22_julia_workshop/pages/datascience/exploratory_da.md

 \exercise{
     Filter `df_survey` for entries where `ConvertedCompYear` exceeds 1Mio and have a look at the remaining data rows.

     Hints: Check the manual of `filter`.
 When you are running your code in the Julia REPL within VS Code you will find a dataframe viewer in your Julia extension's workspace.
-Otherwise it might also make sense to quickly write the dataframe to a CSV and have a look in one of the usual spreadsheet programs.
+Alternatively, it might also make sense to quickly write the dataframe to a CSV and have a look in one of the usual spreadsheet programs.
 }

 Apparently, most of the top earners declared to be software developers.
 Let us filter the data set such that we only have entries $< 1$Mio from now on.